Research to inform action

 In principle, prevention of harm is better than cure.
 The role of education therefore, as a key form of prevention, needs to be better understood.
 This will provide the evidence to inform the development of a collective and clear prevention plan, as set out in the new National Strategy to Reduce Gambling Harms, which identifies the right mix of interventions to be applied at both the population and individual level.
 This will need to consider approaches suitable for mainstream audiences, groups which are particularly vulnerable to harm, and children and young people.

-Understanding the impact of advertising on children, young people and vulnerable people: This project will explore the content and tone of gambling marketing and advertising and its effect on behaviour and perceptions of children, young people, and vulnerable people.
-It will assess whether there are specific characteristics of advertising that are particularly harmful to these groups.
+Understanding the impact of advertising on children, young people and vulnerable people: This project explored the content and tone of gambling marketing and advertising and its effect on behaviour and perceptions of children, young people, and vulnerable people.
+It assesses whether there are specific characteristics of advertising that are particularly harmful to these groups.
 Improving our understanding in this area will help us explore whether changes to the way gambling products are advertised could prevent harm.

 Treatment and Support remains at the heart of the National Strategy to Reduce Gambling Harms as one of the two strategic priorities.
 As part of the research programme, we need to make sure that the treatment available to those who need it is effective and accessible.
 This applies to treatment provided by GambleAware-funded services, whilst also recognising that people may need support with issues related to gambling in other settings – including mainstream healthcare or wider addiction services (e.g. alcohol, substance abuse and misuse) or debt advice.